MacEnhance/MacForge/README.md

 ## Troubleshooting

 - Having problems?
-Submit an issue here: [submit](https://github.com/w0lfschild/MacPlus/issues/new)
+Submit an issue here: [submit](https://github.com/w0lfschild/MacForge/issues/new)

 ## Uninstalling

-- Trashing `MacPlus` will stop it from loading into applications
+- Trashing `MacForge` will stop it from loading into applications
-- If you want a full clean select `Preferences` from the sidebar, then click `Uninstall MacPlus`.
+- If you want a mostly full clean select `Preferences` from the sidebar, then click `Uninstall MacForge`.
 Log out and back in for changes to fully apply.

 ## Developement